NVIDIA/cuda-quantum/docs/sphinx/install.rst

     singularity run --writable --fakeroot cuda-quantum.sif

-In addition to the files in your current folder, you should now see a README as well as examples and tutorials.
+In addition to the files in your current folder, you should now see a `README` file, as well as examples and tutorials.
 To enable support for GPU-accelerated backends, you will need to pass the the :code:`--nv` flag when running the container: